 From 1906 until retirement in 1912 he would be the Battalion Commander.
 At the outbreak of the First World War, John offered his services and returned to his old Battalion as Major, remaining with it until May 5th 1916 when he was appointed to the command of a Garrison Battalion.

-As Squire of Bishopdale, Colonel Lodge was JP for the North Riding and was on the Yorkshire Fisheries Board.
+As Squire of Bishopdale, Colonel Lodge was a Justice of the Peace for the North Riding and was on the Yorkshire Fisheries Board.
 He was a skilled angler and marksman.
 John never married.
-He died after a short illness on the 23rd August 1917 aged 60.
+He died at home after a short illness on the 23rd August 1917 aged 60.